QuantEcon/lecture-source-jl/rst_files/testing.rst

 Pull Requests to External Julia Projects
 ===============================================

-As mentioned in `version control <version_control>`_, sometimes we'll want to work on external repos that are also Julia projects
+As mentioned in :doc:`version control <version_control>`_, sometimes we'll want to work on external repos that are also Julia projects

 * ``] dev`` the git URL (or package name, if the project is a registered Julia package), which will both clone the git repo to ``~/.julia/dev`` and sync it with the Julia package manager